 It couldn't be simpler to use, offering two main options: Quick Format and Overwrite Format.
 Try the former as it's much faster, but if that doesn't work, try again but select the latter mode.

-The utility won't let you select any internal hard disks, but it will show any connected USB storage, so be careful to ensure you've chosen the right drive before formatting.
+The utility won't let you select any internal hard disks, which is reassuring, but it will show any connected USB storage, so be careful to ensure you've chosen the right drive before formatting.
 Don't assume just because it tells you the type of SD card that you have actually selected one: we tried connecting a USB flash drive and the utility told us it was an SDHC card.

 Many dash cam manufacturers advise formatting your SD card once per month, and always provide this facility on the dash cam itself.
 You should find a 'Format' option in the settings menu.
 Alternatively, if the camera has no display, you should find the format option in the companion app.

 Similarly, all digital cameras - including DSLRs - which take SD cards include a menu option to format it.
 If you're having problems formatting in Windows, try your dash cam, drone or camera's format option.

 If none of these methods work, it's likely your SD card is boken and will need replacing.
 Check out our recommendations of the best microSD cards.